gnana997/ollama-copilot/README.md

 ## Features

-- **AI-powered code completions**: Get contextual code suggestions as you type
+- **AI-powered code completions**: Get contextual code suggestions as you type, with support for:
+  - Variable and function name awareness
+  - Context-aware completions based on surrounding code
+  - Multi-line code suggestions
+  - Language-specific completions
-- **Dedicated chat interface**: Ask questions about your code and get detailed responses
+- **Dedicated chat interface**: Ask questions about your code and get detailed responses through:
+  - Sidebar chat panel for quick access
+  - Dedicated chat view for more detailed discussions
+  - Real-time streaming responses
 - **Local model selection**: Choose from any model installed in Ollama
-- **Context-aware assistance**: The extension can analyze:
+- **Context-aware assistance**: The extension analyzes:
   - Selected code snippets
   - Specific files you choose
   - Your entire workspace
+  - Function purposes and documentation
+  - Variables in scope
 - **Privacy-focused**: All processing happens locally on your machine through Ollama
+- **Customizable configuration**: Set your preferred:
+  - Default model
+  - API host
+  - Workspace context settings

 ## Prerequisites